fbpx Skip to main content

 Microdiskectomy surgery

 Note from Dr. Steven Cyr: I do not perform microdiscectomy surgery or other disc replacement surgery as in my medical opinion and experience, these procedures are inferior procedures to fusion.
-There are many articles which have shown there’s no substantial advantage to a disc replacement over a fusion, although the theory behind it is commendable.
-Microdisectomy surgery has not shown to improve pain as well as a fusion and doesn’t offer decreasing adjacent level disease better than a fusion procedure.
+Many articles have shown there’s no substantial advantage to a disc replacement over a fusion, although the theory behind it is commendable.
+Microdiscectomy surgery has not been shown to improve pain as well as a fusion and doesn’t offer to decrease adjacent level disease better than a fusion procedure.
 The information below is included so that you, the reader can make an informed decision.

 Please note that fusion surgery has a similar profile with superior results.